ho-nl/magento1-Ho_ShellImport/README.md

 4. If that doesn't help, create an issue yourself

 ### About us
 We at H&O build high quality [magento webshops](https://www.h-o.nl/magento-webshops) with a focus on technique.
-We like sharing our knowledge and interacting with the magento community wherever in the worl they may be.
+We like sharing our knowledge and interacting with the magento community and making e-commerce even greater.